Last updated on October 14th, 2021 at 01:14 am

 Numan, Manual, Freshman, and Sons are all popular UK-based men’s wellness brands that also offer treatments for additional conditions besides hair loss.
 The one exception is Freshman at the moment.
 Below is a table that describes what else they offer, in case you’re curious.

-What treatments do these startups treat?
+What do these men’s startups treat?

 |Hair Loss||Finasteride (oral)